keek90/eventmanagement/README.md

 # eventmanagement
-Here I am uploading a new project for event management system.Tech stacks used are bootstrap,javascript,django.
+Here I am uploading a new project for event management system.Tech stacks used are bootstrap,javascript,django,html,css.